10 Best Exercise Bikes Fully Reviewed & Compared

 What type of bike are you looking for?

 Generally, there are 4 types of bikes to consider: recumbent, upright, indoor cycling and an air bike.
 The recumbent bike will be the most gentle on your back and joints and is ideal for recovering from injury or offering very low impact cross training.
-The upright bike offers less restricted range of motion.
+The upright bike offers a less restricted range of motion.
 These are also often more basic and can be more affordable and often more compact.
 The indoor cycling bike will most closely simulate the feeling of being on an actual bike.
 If you are a dedicated cyclist looking to stay in shape through this winter, this will be a great option for you.
 Finally, the assault bike, or air bike, will be the most challenging option.
 It will always engage the full body and is guaranteed to get your heart rate up.
 This bike is perfect for those seeking a cardio challenge.

 Q: How often should I use my exercise bike?